-What is Halon Fire Suppression?
+What Is a Halon Fire Suppression System?

 Halon is a liquefied, compressed gas that extinguishes fires by interrupting the chemical chain reaction that fuels combustion.
 The two most common types are: